open-telemetry/oteps/text/experimental/notes/balancers-and-limiters.md

 Calculation details:
 - Traces with minimal frequency are sampled with probability 1.
 Others are sampled with probability less than 1.
 - For any pair of traces A and B with frequencies $f_b \geq f_a$, define $C = 1 + \log_{10}(f_b/f_a)$.
 Note that $C \geq 1$.
-- Pick p-values s.t. for any pair of traces, ratio of trace *expected throughputs* = C. For example, 10:1 frequency => 2:1 throughput.
-In this example, reduce the p of the more frequent trace (B) by a factor of $(f_b/f_a)/C$ = 5.
+- Pick sampling probabilities s.t. for any pair of traces, ratio of trace *expected throughputs* = C. For example, 10:1 frequency => 2:1 throughput.
+In this example, reduce the sampling probability of the more frequent trace (B) by a factor of $(f_b/f_a)/C$ = 5.

-If there are use cases where "10:1 frequency => 2:1 throughput" is not quite right—say, more than 2x as much data should be collected for the higher-frequency traces—then we could define a parameter: the ***doubling factor*** $D$, such that:
+If there are use cases where "10:1 frequency => 2:1 throughput" is not quite right—say, more than 2x as much data should be collected for the higher-frequency traces—then we could define a parameter: the ***doubling factor*** $D \geq 2$, such that:

 - $D$ is the base of the logarithm in $C$'s definition.
 - Note that when $D = \infin$, $C = 1$, meaning all classes of traces are collected with the same throughput.
 This produces a sample with maximum diversity, which can be good or bad depending on one's goals.
 - Its meaning is described by the statements:
   - Given traces with frequencies $f_a$ and $f_b = D \times f_a$, trace B is $D/2$ times less likely to be included in the sample than trace A.
-  - (If doing stratum-based scoring as described above) Given a stratum B with $D$ times as much volume as stratum A, twice as much "B" data will be collected than "A" data.
+  - (If doing stratum-based scoring as described above) Given a stratum B with $D$ times as much volume as stratum A, twice as much "B" data will be collected as "A" data.

 ## Limiters
 A ***limiter*** is a sampler whose one job is to sample such that output throughputs are at or below some given threshold.
 For example,